Golborne High School: History

 The school took second place in a Salter's Festival of Chemistry contest.
-In July 2007 Golborne sent representatives to a Youth Summit to press for adult understanding of youth issues..
+In July 2007, Golborne sent representatives to a youth summit to press for greater adult understanding of youth issues.

-In September 2007, the school was selected to host a display of lunar rock samples, which the students were allowed to handle.
+In September 2007, the school was selected to host a display of lunar rock samples, which students were allowed to handle.

-Two students reached the National Final of a robot building competition in Milton Keynes, having won the heats of the contest at Salford University.
-Other students had their excellent artwork exhibited on the Saatchi Gallery's online facility.
+Two students reached the national final of a robot-building competition in Milton Keynes, having won the heats of the contest at Salford University.
+Other students had their artwork exhibited on the Saatchi Gallery's online platform.

-In December 2008 Sir Ian McKellen, who was brought up in Wigan, visited the school to lend his support to the schools anti-bullying campaign.
+In December 2008, Sir Ian McKellen, who was brought up in Wigan, visited the school to support the school's anti-bullying campaign.

-Golborne was recognised as one of 100 schools with the largest increase on performance from 2002 to 2004, based on participation in GCSE exams.
-The school has continued to improve and 2009 achieved its best ever results with 51% of students achieving 5 good GCSE passes including English and Maths.
+Golborne was recognised as one of 100 schools with the largest increase in performance from 2002 to 2004, based on participation in GCSE examinations.
+The school continued to improve and, in 2009, achieved its best-ever results, with 51% of students achieving five good GCSE passes, including English and mathematics.